Andy666Fox/Matrix_image/Readme.md

 ## Changes, people, changes!:
 ### --------------11.09.21--------------

+1. It happened!
+Now the program will automatically convert the file to the required format
+2. Also some minor edits were made.
+Docstring, typings and other nonsense that nobody cares about
 ### --------------31.08.21--------------

 1. Now this piece of .... code interacts with the user!
 Image and character size can be selected.This console crap is a temporary measure.
 Do not worry))